Unlocking the Power of Transformational Leadership: Inspiring Teams and Achieving Extraordinary Results

 Inspire and Motivate

-One of the hallmarks of transformational leadership is the ability that helps in inspiring and motivating followers to achieve their full potential.
+One of the hallmarks of transformational leadership is the ability to inspire and motivating followers to achieve their full potential.

 As a transformational leader, being passionate about your work and communicating that passion to your team members is essential.